husky-dev/markdown-to-snippets/README.md

 npx md2snipp --root .vscode/snippets --output .vscode
 ```

 The tool will look for a `.md` files at `.vscode/snippets`, will convert it to `.code-snippets` files, and will output a result to `.vscode`.
+It distinguishes separate snippets by the `**Prefix**` keyword and by and of the code block.
+You can add any other text and comments.
+The tool will look only for the keywords and snippet's body.

 In this example, you are able to keep `.md` files next to the project, share them with teammates, and easily review them right at GitHub.